mekaron/articles/client cases/hubs.md

 - time to market creating a page: times 5
 - time to market translation: publish 3 days after last entry is done in creation process

+### Next steps
+This section describes what would be even better: translating the content when it is in Figma

+- context, no screenshots necessary
+- faster time to market
+- Even less chance of design defects

 ### Stichtelijk woord
 hier zeggen we nog iets leuks